Boulder's waste diversion rates for 2014 show how much of our waste stream is reused, recycled and composted, rather than being sent to a landfill.

 What's Happening Now?

-In 2014, staff collaborated with a Zero Waste Community Working Group made up of local experts and stakeholders to answer the following key questions:
+In 2014, staff collaborated with a Zero Waste Community Working Group made up of local experts and stakeholders to answer key questions and guide development of zero waste policy.

 In 2006, City Council accepted the original Master Plan for Waste Reduction and a Zero Waste Resolution .
 The plan outlines educational, technical and financial assistance programs, infrastructure and regulation, and includes a road map to reach the goal of 85 percent waste diversion.
 These efforts are funded by a 1993 voter approved ballot initiative that charges a "trash tax" on residential and commercial waste, which generates approximately $1.8 million per year.